ufal/public-license-selector/README.md

 ## Install

-The plugin is distributed in two versions - standard and Clarin.
-Standard version contains common set of licenses and focuses only on so called public licenses which will make your work publicly available.
+The plugin contains common set of so called public licenses which will make your work publicly available.

-Clarin version contains licenses that somehow limit access to your work.
-For now you can find there CLARIN Academic End-User License and CLARIN Restricted End-User License.

 ### Using Bower